nobrayner/discord-webhook/README.md

 # Discord Workflow Status Notifier

-A GitHub action to report workflow and job status to a Discord Webhook
+A GitHub action to report workflow and job status to a Discord Channel via WebHook

 ## Inputs